elisiondesign/multilanguage-nuxt/README.md

 // nuxt.config.js

 ['multilanguage-nuxt', {
-  parsePages: false,
   pages: {
-    '__nested/__route/index': {
+    '__nested/customroute/index': {
-      en: '/mycustompath/:nested/:route?' // Params need to be put back here as you would with vue-router }
+      en: '/:nested/myroute' // Params need to be put back here as you would with vue-router }
   }
 }]